2021-2022 Fulbright Teaching Excellence and Achievement (TEA) Program

-Spring 2020 November-December 2019: Pre-Departure Orientation: Prior to arrival in the United States, the U.S. Embassy or Fulbright Commission will conduct a Pre-Departure Orientation for Spring 2020 teachers.
+November-December 2021: Pre-Departure Orientation: Prior to arrival in the United States, the U.S. Embassy or Fulbright Commission will conduct a Pre-Departure Orientation for Spring 2022 teachers.

-Late-January-mid-March 2020: Fulbright teachers take part in the program in the United States.
+Late January-mid March 2022: Fulbright teachers participate in the program in the United States.

-Fall 2020 July 2020: Pre-Program Departure Orientation: Prior to arrival in the United States, the U.S. Embassy or Fulbright Commission will conduct a Pre-Departure Orientation for Fall 2020 teachers.
+June-July 2022: Pre-Program Departure Orientation: Prior to arrival in the United States, the U.S. Embassy or Fulbright Commission will conduct a Pre-Departure Orientation for Fall 2022 teachers.

-September-late October 2020: Fulbright teachers take part in their program in the United States.
+September-late October 2022: Fulbright teachers participate in the program in the United States.

-Finances: Each Fulbright teacher will receive a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and cultural and other activities.
-Also included in this total is a daily stipend to purchase groceries, meals at local restaurants, or food from on-campus dining services.
-Costs associated with the housing, required program activities, and other program-related expenses are paid in advance by the Fulbright TEA Program and may vary by the host university.
+Maintenance Allowances: Each Fulbright teacher will receive a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, and cultural and other activities.
+Included in this total is a daily stipend to purchase groceries, meals at local restaurants, or food from on-campus dining services.